2ndSightLab/ai-tracker/fixed.md

 ## Today's objectives:

-🟡 Issue with illegal charcter in name what?

-🟡 Fix depoyment to align with diagra hierarchy.

-🟡 The action file is still not being pulled dynamically per resource; need to set action to take dyaniacli in menus project like action-resrouce
+🟡 if account role-proflie not set create or assist user to create or select

 🟡 Test and fix deploy each resource, then verify, then delete

-🟡 Need a menu to list all actions for a resource and allow user to choose one.
+🟡 Add resource specific actions (like route 53 register domain), user can choose action for resource...

+## 6/26/2026

-🟡 Add dependencies > KMS key before S3 encrytpion, e.g. as needed
+🟢 Add dependencies > KMS key before S3 encrytpion, e.g. as needed

-🟡 Add resource specific actions (like route 53 register domain)
+🟢 Issue with illegal charcter in name what?

+🟢 Fix depoyment to align with diagra hierarchy.

 ## 6/25/2026